 Met.3D is developed at the Regional Computing Center of Universität Hamburg and at the Computer Graphics & Visualization Group in the Department of Informatics of the Technical University of Munich (TUM), Germany.
-The development was partly funded by the European Union under the ERC Advanced Grant 291372 SaferVis.
-Currently, we receive funding from the ERC Proof-of-Concept Grant "Vis4Weather" and the German Collaborative Research Centre Waves to Weather (see the W2W Cross-Cutting Activity "Visualization").
+Since 2015, we receive ongoing funding from the German Research Foundation (DFG) within the Collaborative Research Centre SFB/TRR 165 Waves to Weather.
+Previously, the development was partly funded by the European Union under the ERC Advanced Grant 291372 SaferVis and the ERC Proof-of-Concept Grant "Vis4Weather".

 Met.3D research and development is led by Marc Rautenhaus, Universität Hamburg (previously TUM).

 The Met.3D core development team currently consists of: